 Trump investigations: Georgia prosecutor ups anticipation

-The former president and his allies have been put on notice by a prosecutor, but the warning didn’t come from anyone at the Justice Department.

-ATLANTA, Ga.
-(AP) -Former President Donald Trump and his allies have been put on notice by a prosecutor, but the warning didn’t come from anyone at the Justice Department.
+ATLANTA (AP) — Former President Donald Trump and his allies have been put on notice by a prosecutor, but the warning didn’t come from anyone at the Justice Department.

 It was from a Georgia prosecutor who indicated she was likely to seek criminal charges soon in a two-year election subversion probe.
 In trying to block the release of a special grand jury’s report, Fulton County District Attorney Fani Willis argued in court last week that decisions in the case were “imminent” and that the report’s publication could jeopardize the rights of “future defendants.”